M-earnest/Python_for_Psychologists_Winter2022/_sources/overview.md

 Nah, everything we'll use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
 Why?
 Because teaching students via [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) is just not fair and won't help anyone: students have to obtain licenses or use those from the university (which usually doesn't have enough for everyone), leading to tremendous problems regarding inequity now and in the future.
 Additionally, [opens-source software](https://en.wikipedia.org/wiki/Open-source_software) can do everything, if not more than [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) and is furthermore usually better supported, tested and documented, creating a fantastic sense of community.

-In order to help you get all the software required for the course, a [comprehensive installation instruction](https://peerherholz.github.io/Python_for_Psychologists_Winter2021/setup.html) was compiled.
+In order to help you get all the software required for the course, a [comprehensive installation instruction](https://m-earnest.github.io/Python_for_Psychologists_Winter2022/setup.html) was compiled.
 In a step-by-step manner it guides you through the installation process, covering several `OS`: `windows`, `macos` and `linux`.
 Now the installation of the required packages probably goes beyond the scope of how most people engage with their computers on a daily basis, therefore errors and following frustration may occur. **Please do not be discouraged!
 If any problems occur during the installation process, please contact me ASAP and we'll get that sorted out**

 <iframe src="https://giphy.com/embed/CTX0ivSQbI78A" width="240" height="177" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/internet-computer-technology-CTX0ivSQbI78A">via GIPHY</a></p>

 #### Where is everything?

-All course materials (lecture slides, lecture demo notebooks, lab notebooks, homework assignments, etc.) will be available on the [course website - # adpat link #](https://peerherholz.github.io/Python_for_Psychologists_Winter2021/index.html), i.e. the one you're looking at right now.
+All course materials (lecture slides, lecture demo notebooks, lab notebooks, homework assignments, etc.) will be available on the [course website](https://m-earnest.github.io/Python_for_Psychologists_Winter2022/index.html), i.e. the one you're looking at right now.
 Everything will be completely open and free to use, thus constituting an [open educational resource](https://en.wikipedia.org/wiki/Open_educational_resources) you are **free to explore, enhance and share**.
 Thus, this website and all materials will also remain up for the entire duration of the course and beyond, ideally to end of the internet.
 The usage of this resource and the materials therein will be explained at the beginning and throughout the course.

 <iframe src="https://giphy.com/embed/c20UV66B7zCWA" width="240" height="155" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/superman-phone-looking-c20UV66B7zCWA">via GIPHY</a></p>

 #### Syllabus and Text

-As noted above, this page serves as the syllabus for this course, with the precise outline indicated in the [respective section](https://peerherholz.github.io/Python_for_Psychologists_Winter2021/outline.html).
+As noted above, this page serves as the syllabus for this course, with the precise outline indicated in the [respective section](https://m-earnest.github.io/Python_for_Psychologists_Winter2022/outline.html).
 This syllabus is subject to change; students who miss class are responsible for learning about any changes to the syllabus.

 The course was build with the knowledge of several textbooks, all of which are online and free: